Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-Another one you may try is the [eLearnSecurity Penetration Testing Student][25] course.
+Another one you may try is the [Penetration Testing Student][25] course by eLearnSecurity.
 You can get a barebones edition for free by registering on the [Ethical Hacker Network][26].
 This is stated on their website to be "limited time only", and is still valid at the time of writing.

+If you like the course, you can choose to pay for an [eJPT][27] examination attempt.
+Their courses in general are pretty high quality, and are slowly but surely gaining recognition within the cybersecurity industry.